phatak-dev/fresher-to-expert/share/blog.md

 ### Why Blog?

-Eventhough blogging seems to be a lot work which involves thinking, writing and publishing, following reasons should get you start blogging.
+Even though blogging seems to be a lot work which involves thinking, writing and publishing, following reasons should get you start blogging.

 * Online dairy

  Blog is the best way to share your work with outside world.
 If you put your understanding of a given framework or a language out there in web, people find you to be authoritative on that subject.
 Not only it gives you more legitimacy, it also helps in job interviews.
 Blog is one the way people can understand your passion and skill set on a given subject.

 * Improved communication

  As mentioned above writing is basic communication in companies.
 You have to communicate effectively in order to win over your fellow mates.
 So writing blog helps you immensely improve your communication.

 * Share your point of view